 Mr. Muhammad Ibrahim Ansari is a distinguished faculty member at the National Institute of Public Administration (NIPA), Karachi.
-A highly accomplished professional, who brings expertise and academic excellence to the institute.
+A highly accomplished professional who brings expertise and academic excellence to the institute.

-pursue a Master of Science in Public Health (Specialized in Administration Services) from the Health Services Academy, Islamabad.
+He began his academic journey at Cadet College Larkana and graduated with a Master of Science in Psychology from the University of Sindh, Jamshoro, earning distinctions.
+He was awarded the prestigious USAID scholarship to pursue a Master of Science in Public Health (Specialized in Administration Services) from the Health Services Academy, Islamabad.
 This degree, equivalent to an M.Phil.
 His academic contributions include numerous publications in national and international journals, addressing diverse fields such as mental health, immunization, education services, and health management.

 Currently pursuing a Doctor of Philosophy (Ph.D.) at the Institute of Public Health, Lahore, he has completed his coursework and passed the comprehensive examination as per HEC guidelines.
-With over six years of experience in the Health Department and seven years as a Lecturer and Assistant Professor at SMBB Medical University Larkana, where he performed various additional tasks such as Program, Examination, Academic Coordinator, and anti-Sexual Harassment Committee, he has demonstrated exemplary leadership and teaching skills.
+With over six years of experience in the Health Department and seven years as a Lecturer and Assistant Professor at SMBB Medical University Larkana, where he performed various additional tasks such as Program, Examination, Academic Coordinator, and anti Sexual Harassment Committee, he has demonstrated exemplary leadership and teaching skills.
 He is the author of over 30 research publications and is a certified peer reviewer for more than 15 renowned research journals.